gauravwani99/A-v-s-Dijkstra-Algorithm/README.md

 # A* vs Dijkstra Algorithm Visualization

-This project is a Python-based visualization tool that compares the A* and Dijkstra pathfinding algorithms using Pygame.
+This project is a Python-based visualization tool that compares the A* and Dijkstra pathfinding algorithms using Pygame module.

 ## Features

 - Interactive grid-based environment
 - Visualization of A* and Dijkstra algorithms
-- Real-time comparison of algorithm performance
+- Real-time comparison of algorithm performance by calculating time
 - User-friendly interface for creating start points, end points, and obstacles

 ## Requirements